GaryJones/accessible-menu/README.md

  * Adds a delay to submenus disappearing when moving the mouse away.
  * Makes submenus appear when tabbing through menu items with the keyboard.

-Kudos to Rian Rietveld for the code on which this plugin is based.
+Kudos to Rian Rietveld for the original code concept on which this plugin is based.
 Originally written for a Genesis Framework child theme, this should work for all WordPress themes and static sites which follow a typical structure for menus and submenus.

-## Getting Started
+## Download

 ### Bower
 In your `bower.json`:

 `"accessible-menu": "GaryJones/accessible-menu#master`

 Change `#master` to `#develop` or a specific tag like `#1.0.0` if needed.

-### Zip
+### Standalone
 Download the [production version][min] or the [development version][max].

 [min]: https://raw.githubusercontent.com/GaryJones/accessible-menu/master/dist/jquery.accessible-menu.min.js
 [max]: https://raw.githubusercontent.com/GaryJones/accessible-menu/master/dist/jquery.accessible-menu.js

+## Install

 ### WordPress Theme
 If using WordPress, and not concatenating it into your main theme JavaScript file, add the following to your theme functions.php: